lucasnscr/cqrs-aws/README.md

-# CRQS Solution - Implementing SQS, DynamoDB and MongoDB with Spring and Localstack
+# CQRS Solution - Implementing SQS, DynamoDB and MongoDB with Spring and Localstack

 **CQRS** stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
 Implementing CQRS in your application can maximize its performance, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.